liangrog/go-j2s/README.md

 ======
 A tool for generating Go source code from json data file.

 It saves your time for writing nested corresponding struct/slice according to in-coming json data.
-The generated struct/slice is also has field tag added.
+The generated struct/slice also has field tag added.
 It also can work on multiple json files at once.

 Contents:
 ---------